 We strive to deliver personalized and exceptional tinnitus care to our patients.
-Dr. Chris Hoffmann has more than 14 years of clinical expertise and competence in diagnosing and treating tinnitus with outstanding results.
+Dr. Chris Hoffmann has more than 14 years of clinical expertise and competence in diagnosing and tinnitus management with outstanding results.

 Many cases of tinnitus (or ringing in the ears) are temporary in nature, which means they come on for a few minutes or hours and go away on their own.
 Such cases of tinnitus do not require any medical treatment.
-However, you should schedule an appointment with an ear specialist if your tinnitus doesn’t improve or go away in a week.
+However, you should schedule an appointment with your medical doctor if your tinnitus doesn’t improve or go away in a couple of hours.

-At Hoffmann Audiology, you can receive successful result-oriented treatment for tinnitus.
-Dr. Chris Hoffmann will assess the causes, symptoms, and severity of your tinnitus and recommend the appropriate treatment.
+At Hoffmann Audiology, you can receive result-oriented care to help with your tinnitus.
+Dr. Chris Hoffmann will assess the causes, symptoms, and severity of your tinnitus and recommend appropriate ways to help you manage it.

 Our initial treatments for tinnitus include:

 If you have tinnitus due to excessive ear wax, we will clean your ears.
 Removing wax can help decrease your tinnitus symptoms.